etsibeko-dev/kellycloud/README.md

   - Weekly uploads heatmap calendar (replacing legacy mock)
   - Per‑type daily stacked bars beyond 7‑day window

-### 📱 Small‑Screen Responsiveness
+### 📱 Mobile/Small‑Screen Policy

-To keep the layout stable on smaller screens while the mobile UI is in progress:
+This project intentionally targets desktop screens.
+The maintainer does not plan to build a mobile layout at this time.
-- For viewports below 992px, the main dashboard and sidebar are hidden and a friendly overlay is shown stating the dashboard is not available on small screens yet.
+- For viewports below 992px, the app hides the dashboard/sidebar and shows a friendly overlay explaining that mobile is not supported yet.
-- Prevents layout shifts and keeps interactions predictable until the mobile experience ships.
+- This avoids broken layouts and unexpected interactions on phones.
-- Accessibility: overlay uses semantic markup, high contrast, and is announced politely.
+- Contributions to add a proper mobile/responsive experience are welcome.

 Key CSS hooks:
 - `.small-screen-message` overlay with `@media (max-width: 992px)` to toggle visibility.